-3. The original production played FIVE Broadway theaters — a record for a Broadway musical.
-In May of 1959, Once Upon A Mattress opened at the Phoenix Theatre on Second Avenue.
-(This venue alternated between being on an Off-Broadway or Broadway contract through the years, and is now a movie theater.)
-The show then moved to the Alvin (now Neil Simon), Winter Garden, Cort and St. James, never getting to stay put for more than two or three months!
-Back during that time, theatre owners would more quickly evict a show if they felt they had a better money-maker for their house.
+3. The original production played five Broadway theaters — a record for a Broadway musical.
+In May of 1959, Once Upon a Mattress opened at the Phoenix Theatre on Second Avenue.
+(This venue alternated between an Off-Broadway or Broadway contract through the years.)
+The show then moved to the Alvin (now Neil Simon), Winter Garden, Cort, and St. James, never getting to stay put for more than two or three months!
+During that time, theatre owners would more quickly evict a show if they felt they had a better money-maker for their house.
 After Mattress closed, Variety reported that because of the many moves, the show's budget had been inflated $55,000 — and that at the Winter Garden and St. James, the theater owners took an unusual share of the gross.
 All of these moves were not great for Mattress' bottom line.

 4. Sarah Jessica Parker promoted the Broadway revival herself in Times Square — while she was starring in it!
 The 1996 Broadway revival featured Parker as Princess Winnifred, along with Jane Krakowski as Lady Larken.
-Neither were television stars yet, but Parker was certainly well known from her career thus far.
-Still, when the show, which played the Broadhurst, was struggling at the box office, Parker took to the TKTS booth with flyers.
+When the show, which played the Broadhurst, was struggling at the box office, Parker took to the TKTS booth with flyers.

 5. There have been many acclaimed performers who have appeared in Mattress over the years.
 Notably, legendary actor Buster Keaton played the King on the first national tour, dispensing chocolates and advice to the younger actors.
 Movie star Elliott Gould appeared on screen for the first time ever as the Jester in the 1964 TV adaptation.
-A pre-"Glee" Matthew Morrison appeared as Sir Harry in the 2005 TV adaptation.
+And a pre-Glee Matthew Morrison appeared as Sir Harry in the 2005 TV adaptation.